NicolaMGH/derp-react/README.md

 $ git clone https://github.com/NicolaMGH/derp-react.git
 $ cd into derp-react
 $ run npm install
+$ create a .env file using the .env.example file
 ```

 2. Clone the server repo and install all dependencies.